-\subsubsection{Finding triggers $\bfu'$ in Algorithms \ref{alg:plain} and \ref{alg:incremental}}
+\subsection{Finding triggers $\bfu'$ in Algorithms \ref{alg:plain} and \ref{alg:incremental}}

-A relevant optimisation problem for Algorithms \ref{alg:plain} is formulated in (\ref{eq:finding_trigger_1}).
-Similarly to (\ref{eq:finding_trigger_1}), one can pose a constrained optimisation problem for finding a $\bfu'$ in step 3 of Algorithm \ref{alg:incremental}.
+A relevant optimization problem for Algorithm~\ref{alg:plain} is formulated in (\ref{eq:finding_trigger_1}).
+Similarly to (\ref{eq:finding_trigger_1}), one can pose a constrained optimization problem for finding a $\bfu'$ in step 3 of Algorithm \ref{alg:incremental}.
 This problem can be formulated as follows:

 Note that the vector $\bfx$ must be chosen randomly on $\mathcal{S}_{n-1}(0,\delta)$, $\delta\in(0,1]$.
 One way to achieve this is to generate a sample $\bfz$ from an $n$-dimensional normal distribution $\mathcal{N}(0,I_n)$ and then set $\bfx=\delta \bfz/\|\bfz\|$.